hydra-genetics/.github/profile/README.md

 Collection of fusion callers

 #### [hydra-genetics/misc](https://github.com/hydra-genetics/misc)
+Module containing rules that are general and most likely will be used by multiple modules.

 #### [hydra-genetics/prealignment](https://github.com/hydra-genetics/prealignment)
 Snakemake module containing processing steps that are be performed before sequence alignment.